 Just contact the Ombudsman and ask it to take on your case.
 You can either do this via the Financial Ombudsman Service website or by calling 0800 0234 567 (or 0300 123 9123 from a mobile).
 It will look at each case individually, so if yours is a matter of you saying one thing happened but the company disagrees, the Ombudsman will decide if it thinks the company acted fairly.

 As the party with responsibility to provide full details of the insurance, the lender is expected to have more evidence on what happened to back up its case.

-In the last six months, of the cases that needed to go as far as the Ombudsman, 60% were awarded in consumers' favour.
+In the last few years, of the cases that needed to go as far as the Ombudsman, around 65% were awarded in consumers' favour.
 And even if yours isn't, there is no penalty for losing - it just means you don't get the money back.

 Let it know your story